 While you're waiting for your builder to start or finish your interiors project, why not book a free online design consultation?

-From the comfort of your own home, take a virtual tour around our showroom for inspiration for your next project.
+From the comfort of your own home, take a virtual tour around our plural for inspiration for your next project.

 Browse or download the latest Kitchen, Wardrobes and Appliance brochures for free here.

 Here at the Panelling Centre we understand the festive season can be a very busy time of year.
 We see many of our customers making changes to their kitchen units in preparation for hosting guests over Christmas.
 From big family gatherings to glamorous NYE parties, our beloved kitchens can see a lot of action throughout the holidays.
 We've created these easy to follow steps to keep your kitchen looking in tip top condition.
 We've also answered your most commonly asked questions when it comes to kitchen maintenance.

 Here at the Panelling Centre we often get customers asking us for our top tips for keeping kitchen doors looking as good as new!
 Please see our expert advice below: